 Six of them determined to try to escape – including another tail gunner (John E. Kaiser Jr. from the 100th BG) and a South African who had been a prisoner for years.
 They hid under the beds.
 Marlyn’s hiding place was so narrow he couldn't move his head at all, but it worked.

 After the men had gone, he heard children's feet.
 A German girl aged about twelve came in with her brothers to see if they could find anything left over that would be useful.
 She went to where the South African was hiding and reached under the bed.
 She found a pair of shoes and tugged.
-She didn't realise that they were attached to his feet and couldn’t understand why they wouldn’t come free.
+She didn't realize that they were attached to his feet and couldn’t understand why they wouldn’t come free.
 She tugged at something which turned out to be a bag with all his letters in.
 She pulled it out and he pulled it back under the bed which scared her and she screamed.
 Marlyn was near the door and jumped out and shut the door before she could escape.
 They told the girl that they would hurt her brothers if she didn't help them (‘We wouldn’t have hurt them; there would have been no point.’).
 She told them that the Germans were still outside.

 Marlyn was a prisoner for 9 days and an escapee for 22, which is a pretty good ratio.
 When he escaped, he was about a day's ride in a jeep from the US lines.